 Malaysian Ringgit vs. Singapore Dollar

-The Malaysian ringgit also fell against the Singapore dollar, trading at near all-time lows.
-The ringgit traded at 3.13 against the Singapore dollar on September 9th, 2017.
+The ringgit also fell sharply against the Singapore dollar, trading near all-time lows.
+Malaysia’s ringgit traded around 3.05 against Singapore’s currency in November, 2019.

-Money changers saw even more impressive numbers.
-They said the demand for Malaysian ringgit doubled between some months.
-A few of them even ran out of ringgit as large numbers of Singaporeans rushed to exchange their SGD.
+Money changers saw even greater numbers.
+They’re saying Malaysian ringgit demand doubled between some months.
+A few of them ran out of ringgit bills as large numbers of Singaporean traders rushed northward and exchanged their SGD.

-We at InvestAsian expect the Malaysian ringgit to underperform, even when compared to other regional currencies in ASEAN and East Asia such as the Thai Baht and Japanese Yen.
-We suggest holding a minimal amount of the currency if possible.
+InvestAsian expects the Malaysian ringgit will outperform when compared with other regional currencies in ASEAN and East Asia including the Philippine Peso and Japanese Yen.

 Skip the Next Western Recession